 What to Pack for a Ski Trip

 Not sure what to buy, borrow or bring from home for your ski vacation?
-Here’s a lowdown of all the essentials you need to pack for a ski trip.
+Here’s a lowdown of all the essentials you need to pack for ski trip.
 Or if you need a comprehensive packing checklist, see our Ski Trip Packing List

 Ski gear is expensive so if you’re a first-timer then rent your skis or snowboard, ski boots and ski poles otherwise, pack it.